Visas for Executive Masters Programmes

 The Student Advice and Engagement Team are the only team who are trained to provide immigration advice to our students.
 If you have any questions about visas to attend teaching, please contact us directly using our online query form.

-Electronic Travel Authorisation - ETA
+Electronic Travel Authorisation (ETA) - Global rollout

 The UK is rolling out Electronic Travel Authorisation (ETA), which will need to be applied for prior to travelling to the UK for nationals of countries who do not require a visa to travel to the UK as a visitor.